DHS/rat/readme.md

 **Invites**

-- Allow users to invite their friends by email
+- Invite friends by email
-- Limit the number of invites
+- Number of invites can be limited
 - Grant new invites to users

-**Admin**
+**Friends**

+- Symmetrical friending (send request, request must be accepted)
+- Asymmetrical friending (following)
+- Feed of friends' activity

+**Admin section**

-- Grant access to users who have signed up for the beta
+- Grant access to beta signups
 - Grant invites to users

 **Default plugins**